scottoffen/pipeforge/docs/docs/pipeline-steps.md

 :::tip[Tip]

-- Multiple steps that are not using the same context will not be impacted by using the same order value.
+- Multiple steps that are **not** using the same context will not be impacted by using the same order value.
-- Multiple steps that are using the same context and have the same order value will be ordered arbitrarily.
+- Multiple steps that **are** using the same context and have the same order value will be ordered arbitrarily.

 :::

 ### Adding a Step Filter

-You can limit when a step will be registered in by adding the `Filter` parameter to the `PipelineStep` attribute.
-This is useful to add steps that will only be registered when the `Development` filter is applied.
+You can limit when a step will be registered by adding the `Filter` parameter to the `PipelineStep` attribute.
+This is useful to ensure that some steps will only be registered when the filter is applied during step discovery and registration.

 ```csharp title="Step2.cs"
 [PipelineStep(2, "Development")]